The quantum Newman-Moore model in a longitudinal field: Effective descriptions for other plaquette models

 A three-dimensional example of the same construct is that of the quantum square pyramid model (qSPyM), \tdplotsetmaincoords{70}{120}

 related to the classical SPyM \cite{turner2015overlap,jack2016phase}.
 In this case, the blockade constraint implies that each spin is allowed to be excited if none of its five neihbouring dual sites are occupied by fermions, see Fig.~\ref{fig:SPyM constraint}.
+We can understand this from the following argument: each spin belongs to five downward-pointing pyramid terms, and in the center of mass of each of them we place a fermionic degree of freedom.
+Thus, flipping a single spin would affect the values of its five neighboring fermions.

 From the above examples one can infer that all $p$-regular $p$-XORSAT models on the lattice (for example, for the TPM $p=3$), with the addition of a longitudinal field term per interaction plaquette, give rise to features similar to the $k=-pJ$ point for the TPMz.
 Note that not all of these constructions lead to exact constraint satisfaction problems (CSPs) in $\mathbb{F}_2$, but in general to more complex effective constraints in $\mathbb{F}_q$ with $q \geq 3$ with a constrained low-energy subspace as in the examples above.
 The TPMz is an exception to this, as at $k=-3J$ its minima are given by a CSP with $q=2$, see \er{eq:km3}.
 These models lead to equivalent formulations with respect to $p$-mers.